Political parties remain divided over deployment of THAAD

 The entire deployment process would take more time to be finished before the upcoming presidential election, Moon added.

-South Chungcheong Gov. An Hee-jung and Seongnam Mayor Lee Jae-myung of the same party also denounced the government for quickly proceeding with the deployment without any discussion or explanation.
+South Chungcheong Gov. An Hee-jung and Seongnam Mayor Lee Jae-myung of the same party also denounced the government for quickly proceeding with the deployment without any discussions or explanations.

 The opposition parties also viewed it as a violation of the Constitution, saying acting President and Prime Minister Hwang Kyo-ahn, who is substituting for President Park Geun-hye, “ignored the opinions in the National Assembly,” which is a constitutional institute.
 The Democratic Party added Hwang is abusing his power to decide on an important issue of national security, in the absence of the president.